department-of-veterans-affairs/va.gov-team/products/Debt Resolution/Medical_Copays/research/jun-2021/conversation-guide.md

 ### Wizard

-* Can you explain to me what we're looking at?
+* What are we looking at?
-* Can you tell me how this compares to your expectations?
+* How does this compare to your expectations?

-Let's say you want to request financial help for the bill you received from the Cedar Park VA Medical Center.
+* Let's say you want to request financial help for the bill you received from the Cedar Park VA Medical Center.
   * What would you do next?

-\[Once they navigate to the card linking to the FSR\]
+### FSR card

 * Talk to me about the information you see here.
   * What does this mean to you?